kuznia-rdzeni/coreblocks/docs/shared_structs/RS.md

 - *null*

 Output:
-- `position` - position of a free slot in RS
+- `position` - of a free slot in RS

 Side effects:
 - Slot on `position` marked as used